Digital Nomad Life in India

 What are the pros and cons of living in India?

 "Expats and digital nomads often appreciate the vibrant culture and friendly people of India.
 They also enjoy the low cost of living, which allows them to stretch their budget further.
 Additionally, the country offers a wide variety of cuisine, from traditional Indian dishes to international fare.
 On the other hand, expats and digital nomads may find the heat and humidity of India difficult to adjust to, as well as the language barrier.
-Additionally, the infrastructure in some parts of the country can be lacking, making it difficult to access certain services," explained one person living in India.
+Additionally, the infrastructure in some parts of the country can be lacking, making it difficult to access certain services," explained one expat in India.

 Get Quote